 Although food trends will come and go, there will always be a place in our arteries for the humble hamburger.
 Southsiders swear by Andrew’s in Albert Park while northsiders are devoted to Danny’s in Fitzroy North.
 You could argue that Huxtaburger reinvigorated the craze when it first opened in Collingwood, but there’s been a lot to love since then.

 Here are Melbourne’s ultimate burgers, plus a recommendation for vegetarians who don’t want to miss out on the fun.
 Ladies and gentlemen, it’s time to summon your stretchy pants.
-If you've still got the need to feed, check out our wrap-ups of Melbourne's best pizzas, doughnuts, dumplings and milkshakes.
+If you've still got the need to feed, check out our wrap-ups of Melbourne's best pizzas and dumplings.

 A crowd is a testament to an eatery, and you’ll find one at 3pm on a Wednesday at video game-themed burger joint 8bit.
 They’re used to the business here, and burgers are made to order about as quickly as you can say “Pac Man”.
 The burger assembler piles fillings with utmost care, stepping back for a split second to admire his ingredient tower before it’s whipped away, wrapped in pixilated paper and served upright in a cardboard container.
 The Double Dragon is the way to go: double the beef, double the cheese, double the bacon and double the fun.